thecredibleway/thecredibleway-com/docs/faq/questions/arent-all-religions-paths-to-the-same-god.md

 that the paths to God, as described in various religions, are not only different but often diametrically opposed.

-We will explore the major theological and doctrinal differences between Christianity and other religions, particularly on the questions of salvation, the nature of God, and the means of attaining eternal life.
+We will explore the major theological and doctrinal differences between Christianity and other religions, particularly on the questions of salvation, the nature of God and the means of attaining eternal life.
 By doing so, we will examine why Christianity cannot, be viewed as just another "path" among many nor as another religion.
 Christianity at its core is a relationship with God.

 ## The Nature of God - Personal vs. Impersonal

 One of the first areas where religions differ is in their conception of God.
-Christianity teaches that *God is **personal, omnipotent, omniscient,** and **loving**, and that **He has revealed Himself through Scripture and most fully through Jesus Christ**, His Son. **In Christianity, God is not distant or unknowable, but intimately involved with His creation and His people.***
+Christianity teaches that *God is **personal, omnipotent, omniscient,** and **loving** and that **He has revealed Himself through Scripture and most fully through Jesus Christ**, His Son. **In Christianity, God is not distant or unknowable, but intimately involved with His creation and His people.***

 In contrast, other religions like Hinduism often portray God (or more correctly 330 million gods) as impersonal and abstract.
 Hinduism offers a pantheon of gods but generally emphasizes a concept of Brahman - an impersonal, formless divine essence that pervades the universe.
 This is a *far cry* from the personal God of Christianity who desires a relationship with His creation.
 Similarly, in Buddhism, God is largely irrelevant.
-Buddhism does not focus on a deity, but rather on the attainment of enlightenment through self-discipline, meditation, and ethical living.
+Buddhism does not focus on a deity, but rather on the attainment of enlightenment through self-discipline, meditation and ethical living.
 Islam, on the other hand, teaches that Allah is all-powerful, but the nature of Allah is still fundamentally different from Christianity.
 While Islam teaches that God is sovereign and merciful, it denies the concept of the Trinity (Father, Son and Holy Spirit in one) and the divinity of Jesus Christ, which is the center of Christianity.
 Islam also teaches that Jesus that did not die on